RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: RARE-Get: Dynamic RAG Benchmark Dataset Generation Pipeline

 RAG benchmarks should ideally comprise diverse, realistic queries with corresponding golden passages containing the information needed to answer them correctly.
 Creating such benchmarks manually demands extensive human effort and domain expertise, particularly for specialized, multi-hop reasoning scenarios.
 In addition, manual-based benchmark cannot consistently create the dynamic and up-to-date datasets.
-To address these challenges, we introduce \textit{RARE}-Gen, a fully automated pipeline for constructing complex RAG benchmarks for domain corpora.
+To address these challenges, we introduce RARE-Get, a fully automated pipeline for constructing complex RAG benchmarks from unstructured data.